authelia/authelia/docs/configuration/authentication/ldap.md

 {: .label .label-config .label-green }
 </div>

 Similar to [users_filter](#users_filter) but it applies to group searches.
-In order to include groups the memeber is not a direct member of, but is a member of another group that is a member of those (i.e. recursive groups), you may try using the following filter which is currently only tested against Microsoft Active Directory:
+In order to include groups the member is not a direct member of, but is a member of another group that is a member of those (i.e. recursive groups), you may try using the following filter which is currently only tested against Microsoft Active Directory: